alexellis/mkaas/README.md

 * How does it work?

-It uses a privileged Pod found in ./agent/.
+It uses a privileged Pod found in `./agent/`.
 The container inside the Pod has privileged access to the host and host networking which is required for the use of minikube.
 The VMs are created using `minikube start`.

-VMs are stored in /root/.minikube and this folder is mounted by the controller.
+VMs are stored in `/root/.minikube` and this folder is mounted by the controller.

 * How are machines deleted?

 If you delete the custom resource i.e. `kubectl -n clusters delete minikube/alex` then the Pod will be reclaimed.
 It has a script listening for sigterm / sigint and will call `minikube destroy`.

-* Are restarts supported.
+* Are restarts supported?

 Yes